Academic Standards of Financial Aid

 Priority Financial Aid Deadline

-The priority financial aid deadline (see the Academic Calendar) to apply for financial aid is April 15 each year.
+The priority financial aid deadline to apply for financial aid each year is April

 Each year, if you apply for aid by the priority deadline, we will consider you for all funding sources and types

 of aid for which you are eligible, starting in summer or fall quarter.
 You can still